Spaceman (4 Non Blondes song): Music video

-The song's music video was directed by Scott Kalvert and filmed in Los Angeles.
+The song's accompanying music video was directed by American film director Scott Kalvert and filmed in Los Angeles.
 It features the band performing the song in several locations, including inside a house with colorful lights, in a sunny park, and under a full moon.
 The video was added to the playlists of MTV and The Box on the week ending September 26, 1993.

 Track listings

 All songs were written by Linda Perry, with co-writing from Shaunna Hall on "Spaceman" and Roger Rocha on "Strange".